Dick Clark's New Year's Rockin' Eve: 2021–present: Puerto Rico, Las Vegas and Chicago expansions

+In 2024, Rita Ora joined the special as a Times Square correspondent.

 On November 20, 2023, ABC and Dick Clark Productions announced that it had renewed New Year's Rockin' Eve through 2028–29.
 The 2023–24 edition featured several major changes: Rita Ora was announced as the new Times Square co-host, with Jeannie Mai now hosting the Hollywood segments.
-The New Orleans segments and Central Time festivities were dropped due to a lack of local tourism and municipal subsidies to fund the segments.
+The New Orleans segments and Central Time festivities were discontinued due to low local tourism and municipal subsidies to fund the segments.
 An audio simulcast of the special was also carried by iHeartMedia hot adult contemporary and top 40 stations, as an extension of the company's recent partnership with ABC to broadcast its iHeartRadio Music Festival and Jingle Ball Tour specials (Seacrest also hosts two nationally-syndicated radio shows distributed by iHeartMedia, American Top 40 and On Air with Ryan Seacrest).
 Ratings improved over 2023, with the primetime block averaging 7.03 million viewers (but notably being beaten by CBS's New Year's Eve Live: Nashville's Big Bash, which drew 8.31 million during that block through an NFL lead-in), and 18 million for part 1 of the late-night portion (peaking at 22 million near midnight).

-The 2025 edition featured coverage from Las Vegas in partnership with MGM Resorts, hosted by Rob Gronkowski.
-In November 2025, it was announced that the 2025–26 edition would reinstate Central Time segments, this time from Chicago.
-ABC's owned-and-operated station WLS-TV had historically broadcast its own local New Year's Eve special known as Countdown Chicago.
+The 2025 edition, Seacrest's 20th as host, featured segments from Las Vegas in partnership with MGM Resorts, hosted by Rob Gronkowski.
+The 2025–26 edition also reinstated Central Time segments, which were co-hosted from Chicago by Chance the Rapper.
+Julianne Hough joined Gronkowski as a co-host for the Las Vegas segments.
+In addition, the late-night portion of the special was extended to 4:00 a.m.
+ET; at eight hours in total, it was the longest runtime for a New Year's Rockin' Eve telecast to date.